joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-23-the-lords-prayer-on-earth-as-is-it-in-heaven.md

 ## Effectiveness of the Will of God on Earth

+What is the will of man?

+Simply put, the ability to make a decision or one's desire.
+Now, whether that decision has been made whimsically, under duress, emotionally, forcefully, or even, supernaturally, the will of man is a powerful force.

-Mankind, for the most part, will more than likely not judge their own wills or the wills of others correctly.
+However, mankind, for the most part, will tend to judge the will of mankind incorrectly due to sin.
+And let me explain what I mean.

-They will esteem their their own wills more highly than they ought.
-We call this pride and narcissism.

-They will esteemed their wills too low and we call this anxiety.
+We have esteemed our wills more highly than we ought.
+In other words, what we want and desire takes precedence over others' desires.
+Common in conflict for one side to win over the other.
+But because of sin, quite often we don't consider the other person's desires.
+That leads to pride, haughtiness, and narcissism--the universe revolves around me.
+The world is a movie about me and I am the star of the show.

+Some of us have esteemed own wills too low and we that will lead to stress and anxiety.
+We think it is humility and it is not.
+Our own desires have a proper place within all relationships.

-More so, they will think too much of the will of others and we rightfully call that fear of man and pleasing man rather than God.
+More so, we have thought too much of the will of others.
+Carried out to its end, and we rightfully call that "fear of man" and "pleasing man rather than God."

-Even still, they will think too little of the will of others.
-When we do that, we are brutish, arrogant, and selfish.
+Even still, we have thought too little of the will of others.
+When we do that, we are sinfully brutish, arrogant, and selfish.

-Perhaps for some of us, our hearts have been tenderized by God.
-Some listening, not so much.
-But the effects of sin affects all the hearts of the sons of Adam one way or another--all of it damaging and all of it painful until God, in his full grace and power, heals our little hearts.
-It is the effects of sin upon our hearts and minds that tends to think wrongly about the will of God.
+Perhaps for some of us, our hearts have been tenderized by God and we put our own wills rightfully in the eyes of the Lord.
+For the rest of us, not so much--we still have a long way to go.
+But the effects of sin affects all the hearts of the sons of Adam one way or another--all of it damaging and all of it painful--and impairs us to misjudge our own wills or the wills of others.

+To that point, it is the effects of sin upon our hearts and minds that we often tend to think wrongly about the will of God.

 Let us ask some basic yes or no questions about the will of God:
 ### Is the will of God absolute in the heavens?